 So, what does he mean exactly?

-Essentially, teams should see the minimum viable product as a learning tool — it’s not a fast-track to market as, in many cases, developing, launching and evaluating an MVP will add more steps to a product roadmap.
+Essentially, teams should see the minimum viable product as a learning tool — it’s not a fast track to market as, in many cases, developing, launching, and evaluating a Minimum Viable Product will add more steps to a product roadmap.

-It’s also true that rolling out MVPs will require an additional budget, but trust us when we say that this is money seriously well spent.
+It’s also true that rolling out Minimum Viable Products will require an additional budget, but trust us when we say that this is money seriously well spent.

 Investing too much time and money upfront to fully develop a product can be risky business — we’ve all seen cases where products launch to market, only to be used in a way that was totally unexpected.